Crestview Hills, Kentucky

 Crestview Hills is a home rule-class city in Kenton County, Kentucky, in the United States.
-The population was 3,148 at the 2010 census.
+It is a suburb in the Greater Cincinnati area.
+The population was 3,246 at the 2020 census.

 Crestview Hills is located in Northern KY.
 Interstate 275 travels through the city.
 Interstate 71/75 lies close to the city border.
-It is home to the Crestview Hills Town Center, the Summit Hills Country Club, Five Seasons Country Club, and Thomas More University.
-It is also adjacent to St. Elizabeth Hospital, which has many offices in Crestview Hills' Thomas More Office Park.
+It is the home of Thomas More University.